PJ-Turner/CMPG-323-Overview-31655815/README.md

 (based on the ID parsed through) before editing or deleting an item

-Create a GET method that retrieves all devices within a specific category (based on the category ID that is parsed through)
+- Create a GET method that retrieves all devices within a specific category (based on the category ID that is parsed through)

-Create a GET method that will
-return the number of zones that are associated to a specific category
+- Create a GET method that will return the number of zones that are associated to a specific category
 (use the device entity to join the data)

 Project Closeout
-Security Ensure that authentication has been set up to restrict access to the
-API

 Ensure that no credentials are stored on GitHub